 Country Club Blvd - Public Access Closure

 The former public access to the Marjorie Harris Carr Cross Florida Greenway State Recreation and Conservation Area (CFG) at N.E.
 140th St. (aka) Country Club Boulevard is closed due to the road’s status as a private road.
-No public Greenway access is available there any longer.
-Public access to that area of the CFG is available approximately 5 miles to the south at the Gore’s Landing Recreation area that is maintained and operated by Marion County Parks and Recreation via a partnership with the FDEP Florida State Parks.
+No public Greenway access is available at that location, however access to that area of the CFG is available approximately 5 miles to the south at the Gore’s Landing Recreation area that is maintained and operated by Marion County Parks and Recreation.

 Rodman Campground Closure

 Due to recent heavy rains in the area, we have had to close several sites at the Rodman Campground.
 The campground is still open and available for camping in most areas.
 These closures only affect select low-lying area sites.
 For specific information regarding these closures or for any information regarding the Rodman Campground, please call 386-326-2846.